RikkaApps/websites/storage_redirect/guide/README.md

 To explain this problem, we first need to introduce the design of the storage of the Android system.

-The Android system has a beautiful design for storage:
+The Android system has a simple design for storage:

 ```
 /storage/emulated/0